jordanaf808/jaf-ltd/LearningLog.md

     fetchFunc();
     }, [])

-If we wanted to conditionally call a useEffect, e.g. if(!searchquery), we cannot do it outside of the useEffect(), we must do it inside the function.
+If we wanted to conditionally call a useEffect, e.g. if(!searchquery), we cannot do it outside of the useEffect(), we must do it inside the anonymous function.

     useEffect(() => {
         if(searchQuery.length > 0) {